- Course Type: Undergraduate

 Lectures are complemented by laboratory experimental classes where you will gain experience in more sophisticated preparative chemical techniques and will also be able to carry out your own spectroscopic analyses and computer-based modelling.

 In the Senior Sophister (fourth) year, lectures consist of core fundamental material and an extensive range of optional courses that allow each student to develop her/his own particular interests.
 The practical component of this year is an extended research project, which you will carry out from September to December.
-This may be conducted in Trinity College or in an academic laboratory abroad.
+This may be conducted in Trinity or in an academic laboratory abroad.
 A wide range of projects at the forefront of chemistry are available within the many research areas located in the School.

 The School of Chemistry has exchange agreements with a large number of other universities where students carry out their final-year research projects, from September to December.
 Centres where students have completed their research projects in recent years have included Vienna, Berlin, Bologna, Toulouse and Utrecht in Europe and McGill and Duke Universities in North America.
 The areas of research cover modern chemical interests such as cancer chemotherapy and DNA chemistry, through device fabrication and materials processing, to homogeneous catalysis and supramolecular chemistry.